EqualifyEverything/handbook/README.md

 ## How do I get in touch with Equalify?

 Post additional questions, bugs, and enhancement requests under [issues](https://github.com/EqualifyApp/handbook/issues) on this repo.
 Your feedback makes Equalify a better organization.
+We also use a Slack for folks building Equalify.
+Ping [@bbertucc](https://github.com/bbertucc) to join our Slack.

 [^1]: https://webaim.org/projects/million/